 *Bottled in 2015

-Light red colour.
-Liquor, wild rapsberry and cinnamon in the nose.
+This 1984 Vintage Port from Messias has a light red colour.
+Liquor, wild raspberry and cinnamon on the nose.
 Mature, lovely and easy to drink with a nice finish.
-Quite an attractive port wine.